Dr. Timothy D. Nelson

 Current Graduate Students:

 Katie Kidwell is a fifth year graduate student in the Clinical Psychology Training Program.
 She graduated from the University of Virginia with a bachelor's degree in psychology and a minor in history.
 Katie is interested in the many dimensions of pediatric health, including the intersection of mental and physical health and the promotion of health behaviors.
 Katie's master's thesis examined the association between parenting stress and children's physical health.
-Her doctoral dissertation is a treatment study examining a brief sleep intervention in outpatient clinics and primary care settings.
+Her doctoral dissertation contained two studies.
+The first study examined the associations among sleep, executive control, and ADHD.
+The second was a treatment study examining a brief sleep intervention in an outpatient clinic.
 Katie plans to pursue a research career to examine key pediatric health issues.

 Maren Hankey is a third year graduate student in the Clinical Psychology Training Program.
 She majored in psychology at Creighton University and completed her master’s degree in a clinical psychology program at the University of Southern Mississippi.
 Maren is interested in pediatric health issues among infants and young children, including the interplay between intrapersonal and environmental influences on health.
 Her thesis examined the relationship between maternal feeding style, child eating behaviors, and childhood obesity.
 In the future, Maren would like to become a pediatric health researcher.